RHFieldProductManagement/OCP-4.8-hackfest/README.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-If you have not previously created an SSH key, use the `ssh-keygen` command to create one.
+If you receive a `No identities found` error message, use the `ssh-keygen` command to create an SSH
+keypair.

 ```
 $ ssh-copy-id root@${NODE}